vishalghosh7/NewsWOW/README.md

 Not only it enable users to save most of their time gathering data, but also helps to **summarize** the content to get a meaningful understanding of the news.

+## Working
+**NewsWow** expects the following input from the users in-order to search for what is required by them:
+1. News topic to be searched.
+2. The type by which they want data to be extracted:
+..1.
+By days
+..2.
+By hours
+3. The total time, including today, for the news.